druce/druce.github.io/_posts/2022-04-16-distributed-arch.md

 Eventually you have to trust somebody in the real world, and you should localize a minimum of trust in structures with appropriate governance and checks and balance.

 The crypto bubble is driven by bubble dynamics and ideologies that are anti-government, anti-establishment, pro-disruption, regardless of consequences.

-Crypto isn't a magic bullet.
-The point is to deliver services that people love, without resorting to benevolent (or not) dictators for life.

 You can't eliminate politics with math.
 But you can improve it.